Top Five Style Guide

 Examples of acceptable usage:

-“UF is one of the top five best public universities in the 2023 U.S. News & World Report Best Colleges rankings.”
+“UF is among the best public universities in the 2024 Wall Street Journal’s Best U.S. Colleges rankings.”

-Articulates why the University of Florida is ranked as a top 5 National Public University and what this means for key audiences:
+Articulate why the University of Florida is ranked as the No.1 public university and what this means for key audiences:

 • UF offers a top-ranking university experience.